Thdrl/IASD_scrap_project/readme.md

 - RecipeNLG Kaggle dataset : https://www.kaggle.com/datasets/paultimothymooney/recipenlg 1M+ cooking recipes (CSV)
 - TheMealDB : https://www.themealdb.com/api.php cooking recipes from around the world (API access)

-The database is made with psycopg2 postgresql python interface...
+The database is made with psycopg2 postgresql python interface, using credentials that can be found in the get_db_params function from utils